Josephvs96/BluePeak-Budget-Backend/README.md

     Always returns an array with the incomes or an empty array if there is no incomes in the database.

-  - POST : Creats a new income and saves it to the database.
+  - POST : Creates a new income and saves it to the database.

     _make sure to include the following json object in request body:_